braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/reporting.md

 ---
 nav_title: Reporting & Analytics
 page_order: 4
-description: "This reference article covers the different Content Card reporting metrics and analytics options provided in the Braze dashboard."
+description: "This reference article provides an overview of the different Content Card reporting metrics and analytics options provided in the Braze dashboard."

 channel:
   - content cards